 Monbiot is talking about the same earths that trouble those who study the ‘natural’ world’s entanglement with music, art and the humanities.
 To make a clear distinction between human and non-human worlds — between culture and nature — is flawed.
 It obscures the fact that humans, their acts and artefacts are as much a part of the ‘natural’ world as the acts of plants/animals and the artefacts of other environments.

 This separation is indebted to European liberalism and instrumental reason which conceptualise ‘the self’ as atomistic and radically individual.
-In other words, the separation of human and non-human worlds comes from a position “which views things in the world as impediments or controllable expedients to the maximization of human self-interest” (Edwards, 2015).
+In other words, the separation of human and non-human worlds comes from a position “which views things in the world as impediments or controllable expedients to the maximization of human self-interest” (Edwards, in Current Directions in Ecomusicology, 2015).

 Prioritising human prosperity has had many, often unintended, consequences, including human driven climate change (or to use the more consequential term Klimakatastrophe) and anthropogenic mass extinction.
 Humanity’s control (and destruction) of the ‘natural’ world is most often understood and realised through science and industry.
 But cultural activity is also a major force driving and communicating human impact on the non-human world.

 From pernambuco violin bows made from endangered Paubrasilia to recorded music’s distribution, culture relies on multitudinous ‘natural’ resources.
 Culture is also used to represent and understand the ‘natural’ world.
 Music, art, social discourse and documentaries must be investigated in order to identify and better communicate solutions to the consequences of unsustainable human activity.
 As Donald Worster explains:

 “science cannot by itself fathom the sources of the crisis it has identified, for the sources lie not in the nature that scientists study but in the human nature and, especially, in the human culture that historians and other humanists have made their study” (Worster, The Wealth of Nature, 1994).